G9-Dev/BSoD4U/README.md

 # BSoD4U
-Runs a BSoD on Windows 10 v1809 or higher
+Runs a BSoD on Windows 10 v1809 or higher.

 You can:
  -  Compile the main.c file but **don't run it !!**